 The grand challenge of High Energy Theory is to develop a self-consistent description of all the microscopic laws of nature.
 Along the way, we need answers to questions such as: Is the fundamental structure of space and time continuous or discrete?
 Is there a symmetry that allows us to generalize Einstein's "equivalence principle" to quantum mechanics?
 Can our current models of High Energy Physics explain the origin of the Big Bang?
 Can the fundamental constants of physics be predicted?
 Or are they thrown down by chance?

-Research in High Energy Physics at Brown covers a range of topics from String Theory and M-theory to Black Hole physics, Gravitation and Cosmology, as well gauge theories, QCD, Computational quantum field theory and other topics.
-Faculty in particle theory are Gerry Guralnik, Antal Jevicki, Savvas Koushiappas, David Lowe, Marcus Spradlin, Chung-I Tan and Anastasia Volovich.
-The group includes, in addition, postdoctoral research associates and a research assistant professor.
+Research in High Energy Physics at Brown covers a range of topics from String Theory and M-theory to Black Hole physics, Gravitation and Cosmology, as well gauge theories, QCD and other topics.
+Faculty in particle theory are Stephon Alexander, Jiji Fan, Antal Jevicki, David Lowe, Marcus Spradlin, Chung-I Tan, and Anastasia Volovich.
+In addition, the group includes postdoctoral research associates.
 The group has an active visitor program and runs a weekly seminar series where speakers from around the country come to discuss the latest in research.

 Antal Jevicki's research interests include Quantum Field Theory, String Theory, Quantum Gravity, Black Holes, Nonperturbative and Collective Phenomena.
 Recently he has been studying the symmetry principles that underlie space-time geometry, and has been developing a new non-commutative formulation of geometry.